 What’s interesting about Dhilon’s story is it goes completely against best practice.
-In fact, the article ‘Why the First Wave is the Best Wave’ was written after one of his check-ins during his very own second wave.
+In fact, the article ‘Why the First Wave is the Best Wave’ was written after one of his updates during his very own second wave.

 For most, the first wave is the best wave, and at the moment you first embark on a transformation journey under professional guidance, it’s critical you go all in.
-Don’t tip your toes in.
+Don’t dip your toes in.
 Jump in and ride the wave.

 When discussing this concept within our team, we all agreed that for 99% of people, the first wave will always be the best.
 And if you catch it right, you’ll set yourself up for future waves with ease.

 That being said, human psychology means everyone is different, and no rule can be applied across the board.

 Which is why I wanted to dig deeper into Dhilon’s story, and find out how he, after a ‘disaster first wave’, managed to catch a later one and get into the shape of his life.